chriskrycho/v5.chriskrycho.com/site/journal/2022/Writing Down What I Do In Obsidian.md

 ---

 Over the past year or so, I have transitioned my note-taking out of [Bear][b] and into [Obsidian][o].
 The piece of my notes system I took longest to transition over, for a variety of reasons, was my habit of writing down what I do (see [here][log-1] and [here][log-2] for previous write-ups).
-Getting [my basic Obsidian config][config] to a point where I was mostly satisfied with the typography meant I was comfortable enough with using it for work tracking.
+Getting my basic Obsidian config to a point where I was mostly satisfied with the typography meant I was comfortable enough with using it for work tracking.

 [b]: https://bear.app
 [o]: https://obsidian.md